vscode-restructuredtext/docs/articles/configuration.rst

 The linter support is based on ``rstcheck``, ``doc8``, and ``rst-lint``.

 Linting is automatically enabled if the linters are installed.
-The linters scans the opened files and highlights those lines with issues detected.
+The linters scan the opened files and highlight those lines with issues detected.
 The PROBLEMS tab should also show all issues detected for easy navigation.

 Executable Path